Brain Tumor - Primary - Adults

 Gliomas come from glial cells such as astrocytes, oligodendrocytes, and ependymal cells.
 The gliomas are divided into three types:

-Astrocytic tumors include astrocytomas (can be noncancerous), anaplastic astrocytomas, and glioblastomas.
+- Astrocytic tumors include astrocytomas (less malignant), anaplastic astrocytomas, and glioblastomas (most malignant).

-Oligodendroglial tumors.
+- Oligodendroglial tumors also can vary from less malignant to very malignant.
 Some primary brain tumors are made up of both astrocytic and oligodendrocytic tumors.
 These are called mixed gliomas.

-Meningiomas and schwannomas are two other types of brain tumor.
+Meningiomas are another type of brain tumor.
 These tumors:

-- Occur most often between ages 40 and 70
+- Occur most commonly between the ages of 40 - 70

-- Are usually noncancerous, but still may cause serious complications and death from their size or location.
+- Are usually (90% of the time) benign, but still may cause devastating complications and death due to their size or location.
 Some are cancerous and aggressive.